edneibach/scrapy-books/README.md

 This is a scrapy project built to extract data from books.toscrape.com.
 It also contains a custom pipeline built to convert prices in EUR to USD, using the latest market quotations pulled from an API.

 # How to run it
-For starters, you will need scrapy installed.
+For starters, you will need python and scrapy installed (pip install scrapy).
 Once you have it, you will need to make a new project using:

 scrapy startproject